-Here we take a look at Kate and William posing with High Commission staff and their spouses inside Eden Hall:
+Here we take a look at William and Kate posing with High Commission staff and their spouses inside Eden Hall:

-Kate wore an oriental-print dress in soft tone colours from one of her go-to designers, Erdem.
+Kate chose an oriental-print dress in soft tone colours from one of her go-to designers, Erdem.
 The floaty dress appears to be adapted from the “Meryl” dress from Erdem’s Spring/Summer 2012 collection:

 You can see both dresses have the same pattern, pleating and waist detail, however, Kate’s version of the dress has a wider neckline and chiffon sleeves.

-Here’s another two photos of the ready-to-wear Erdem Meryl dress.
+Here are another two photos of the ready-to-wear Erdem Meryl dress.
 The dress on the left was photographed by the staff at nathalieschuterman.com while the image on the right is a catwalk photo taken from Erdem’s website.
-You can see both dresses don’t have sleeves like Kate’s dress – we can only assume she requested a modification of the design from Erdem, perhaps to respect the local customs for conservative dress in Singapore (or perhaps guests are simply expected to cover up their shoulders during high profile events and dinners?
-Perhaps some of our Singaporean readers could help to clarify?)
+You can see both dresses are sleeveless – unlike like Kate’s dress.

 The dress is made from Polyester with 100% silk lining.

 Kate wore a new pair of drop earrings, which you can see at the HRH Duchess Kate blog, here.
-More on those later, once we have the details!
+They are still unidentified.